pjborowiecki/QUANTUM-STASH-inventory-Management-SaaS-NextJs-TypeScript-NextAuth-v5-Postgres-Drizzle-Tailwind/README.md

 ## Project Description

+**WORK IN PROGRESS**

 Quantum Stash is an open-source Software as a Service (SaaS) web application designed for efficient inventory management.

 Tailored for e-commerce companies, it is versatile enough to meet the needs of any business requiring meticulous stock control.
 Explore the power of Quantum Stash to streamline your operations, providing a comprehensive solution for overseeing your stock and optimizing business processes.

 The project serves as my portfolio demo piece, showcasing my proficiency in developing full-stack applications involving advanced features.